ansys/pre-commit-hooks/doc/source/getting-started/ghaction-pin/index.rst

   - repo: https://github.com/ansys/pre-commit-hooks
     rev: v0.9.0
     hooks:
-    - id: gh-pin
+    - id: ghaction-pin

 The hook runs on any ``*.yml`` and ``*.yaml`` files that are staged for commit.
 Pass individual workflow files or directories to restrict which files are processed.

 Known limitations